-Scalable: The DIVA checker design is more reusable than traditional processor cores, making it possible to leverage correctness established in previous designs.
+Reusable: The DIVA checker design is more reusable than traditional processor cores, making it possible to leverage correctness established in previous designs.
 Since the checker sits at retirement, new designs need only scale with the retirement bandwidth of the new core it is checking.
 Retirement bandwidth scales very slowly from generation to generation, any additional bandwidth requirements can be accommodated by simply lengthening or widening the DIVA checker pipelines.
-Moreover, the design of the checker is independent of the core microarchitecture (as it checks architectural invariants), as a result, its design can be completely decoupled from the core design.

 In addition to these attributes, we are currently investigating formal verification of the DIVA checker.
-The DIVA checker resembles a simple in-order processor with little microarchitectural state and few inter-instruction dependencies - properties that simplify formal verification [8, 9].
+The DIVA checker resembles a simple in-order processor with little microarchitectural state and few inter-instruction dependencies - properties that simplify formal verification [8, 24].
 We believe the DIVA checker will also lend itself to formal verification, making it possible to formally verify large complex microarchitectures by only verifying the correctness of the DIVA checker.

-3. Experimental Evaluation
+3 Experimental Evaluation